zamfofex/dummyette/documentation/streams.md

 Creates a new stream from multiple iterables or async iterables.

-If the iterables are async, the values in the resulting stream wil appear in the stream as soon as they are produced by the iterables.
+If the iterables are async, the values in the resulting stream will appear in the stream as soon as they are produced by the iterables.

 `LiveJoinStream(...iterables)`, `RewindJoinStream(...iterables)`
 ---